-Succession will be granted in accordance with statutory requirements, the Council's Allocation Policy and the terms set out in the relevant tenancy agreement.
+We will grant succession in accordance with statutory requirements, the Council's Allocation Policy and the terms set out in the relevant tenancy agreement.

 In certain circumstances, succession rights may be extended to family members other than the deceased tenant's spouse or civil partner.
 The person applying will need to prove that they have lived with the deceased for twelve months prior to their death and provide evidence to support their occupancy when claiming succession.